LU Open Science Days 2024 – program

 Open science practices take place on a warming planet.
 Do they help to address it, or do they contribute to exacerbating our ecological footprint?
 What does it mean to be open when engaging with climate change in universities?
 This session will address the practices of open science from a socio-ecological perspective and reflect on what “openness” in science should and could mean in the context of climate emergency.

-Speakers: Aitzkoa Lopez de Lapuente Portilla, postdoctoral fellow, Division of Hematology and Transfusion Medicine, Jutta Haider, professor, Swedish School of Library and Information Science, University of Borås, affiliated to Lund University.
+Speakers: Aitzkoa Lopez de Lapuente Portilla, postdoctoral fellow, Division of Hematology and Transfusion Medicine – Open Science in a burning planet

 Moderator: Ekaterina Chertkovskaya, researcher, Environmental and Energy Systems Studies.